Simple (Single) Sign-On

 IAM Cloud Smart Links are application links that are CNAME’d from your organisation’s domain e.g. outlook.example.com.
 Organisations can use these links several ways, including embedding them in desktop shortcuts, browser favourites, and on existing Intranet portals and websites.

 When users attempt to log-in from a non-federated environment, outside of your Domain, then they will be prompted to login.
 Users will be diverted through either a co-branded GUI login page with your organisations choice of colours, background, logos; or the choice of a fully customised login page.

 Multi-Factor Authentication (MFA)

-In response to the growing threats of hacking and phishing, multi-factor authentication has rapidly become an essential technology in enterprise IT.
+In response to the growing threat of hacking, phishing and identity theft, multi-factor authentication has become an essential technology in enterprise IT.
 We provide several methods for MFA to suit different needs.
 Each of these can be applied to any of your federated applications – even if they don’t natively support MFA!
 You can choose to protect all your applications by MFA, or just one.
 And of course, you can activate MFA for some users but not others.
 It’s simple but powerful.

 MFA via SMS

 When a user goes to sign in: they enter their password, their phone will then receive an SMS message with a code.
 They enter the code and can then access their applications.
 SMS MFA provides a flexible and powerful way to protect your IT accounts from hacking and phishing.
 Even if the hacker manages to acquire your credentials, they would still need your physical phone to receive the code.
 This significantly protects against the majority of cyber threats, and all-but eliminates the threat of cyber attacks from overseas.
 No security in the world can ever be perfect or 100% effective, but this is a solid option.